-- The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year. - The Company has not granted any loans to the promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person which are repayable on demand or without specifying any terms or period of repayments as at 31 March 2023 (as at 31 March 2022: Nil).
+- k.
+The Company has not revalued its property, plant and equipment or intangible assets or both during the current or previous year. - The Company has not granted any loans to the promoters, directors, KMPs and the related parties (as defined under Companies Act, 2013), either severally or jointly with any other person which are repayable on demand or without specifying any terms or period of repayments as at 31 March 2024 (as at 31 March 2023: Nil).

 For B S R & Co.
-LLP
+LLP Chartered Accountants ICAI Firm Registration number: 101248W/W-100022 upendo